 Unlike some cities, Ukiah isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ukiah are a mix of both white- and blue-collar jobs.
-Overall, Ukiah is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ukiah who work in office and administrative support (14.14%), sales jobs (9.71%), and food service (7.66%).
+Overall, Ukiah is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Ukiah who work in office and administrative support (11.84%), sales jobs (10.11%), and food service (8.69%).

-The education level of Ukiah citizens is a little higher than the average for US cities and towns: 22.13% of adults in Ukiah have at least a bachelor's degree.
+The citizens of Ukiah are slightly better educated than the national average of 21.84% for all cities and towns, with 22.70% of adults in Ukiah having a bachelor's degree or advanced degree.

-The per capita income in Ukiah in 2010 was $23,443, which is middle income relative to California and the nation.
-This equates to an annual income of $93,772 for a family of four.
+The per capita income in Ukiah in 2010 was $22,928, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $91,712 for a family of four.
 However, Ukiah contains both very wealthy and poor people as well.

-Ukiah is a somewhat ethnically-diverse city.
+Ukiah is an extremely ethnically-diverse city.
 The people who call Ukiah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ukiah residents report their race to be White, followed by Native American.
 Ukiah also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.47% of the city’s residents.
-Important ancestries of people in Ukiah include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 27.86% of the city’s residents.
+Important ancestries of people in Ukiah include Irish, English, Italian, and French .

 The most common language spoken in Ukiah is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Korean.